statscomics/statscomics.github.io/gallery/lie.md

 ---
 layout: gallery
-title: Gallery
+title: A Lie Reveals the Truth
 ---

-# A Lie Reveals the Truth

 Jacob Ritchie, Daniel Wigdor, and Fanny Chevalier.
 "A Lie Reveals the Truth: Quasimodes for Task-Aligned Data Presentation."
 In _Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems_, pp. 1-13.
 2019.
 Comic by Benjamin Bach.